strimzi/strimzi.github.io/_posts/2018-05-16-strimzi-0-4-0-release.md

 # Resources usage configuration

-It's now possible to specify the Kubernetes/OpenShift resource requests and limits in terms of CPU and memory usage related to the Pods running the cluster nodes.
+It's now possible to specify the Kubernetes/OpenShift resource requests and limits in terms of CPU and memory usage related to the containers running the cluster nodes.
 The `kafka-resources` and `zookeeper-resources` fields ([doc](http://strimzi.io/docs/0.4.0/#resources_json_config)) can be used to describe such information using a JSON string.
-Following an example.
+Here's an example:

 ```json
 {